MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-rocket-launch-nasa/includes/6-choose-model.md

 ## Modeling

 For your lettuce garden, some aspects of the environment are likely to be more important than others.
 For example, soil moisture is more relevant than noise level.
-But for other features, it can be difficult to assess whether a feature is more correlated than another feature with the outcome you want.
+But for other features, it can be difficult to assess whether a feature has a stronger correlation than another feature with the outcome you want.
 For example, is soil moisture more of an indicator of growth over time than temperature? *Featurization* is a technique that uses the machine learning model to help you understand which features correlate more tightly with a predicted outcome.

 For a rocket launch, you don't have access to some possibly highly correlated data like the shape, size, and classification of clouds.
 However, you'll have three main pieces of data that are likely to be highly correlated: temperature, precipitation, and humidity.
 In this learning path, the goal is to use past launch data, past weather data, and predicted weather data to predict whether a launch is likely to be successful.